-Dr. Rollings Bigler believes that research must be applicable and attempt to answer difficult questions about the challenges voice teachers and singers face in the voice studio and on the stage.
+Dr. Rollings Bigler aims to research practical topics and challenges voice teachers and singers face in the voice studio and on the stage.
 She has completed a series of

-quantitative studies on the effects of shoe heel heights on postural and acoustical measures of the female singing voice, and recently published her findings in the world’s premiere voice medicine and research journal, Journal of Voice.
+quantitative studies on the effects of shoe heel heights on postural and acoustical measures of the female singing voice and recently published her findings in the world’s premier voice medicine and research journal, Journal of Voice.
 She also believes in the immense value of research in historical voice pedagogy and advocates studying and learning from the generous work of the colleagues who have gone before us.
 In this area, she has studied past attempts at regulating the profession through certification, standards, and education for voice teachers, and recently published a portion of her historical research in this area in Voice and Speech Review.